denoland/fresh/docs/getting-started/create-a-route.md

 After getting the project running locally, the next step is to add a new route to the project.
 Routes encapsulate the logic for handling requests to a particular path in your project.
-They can be used to handle API requests, or render HTML pages.
+They can be used to handle API requests or render HTML pages.
 For now we are going to do the latter.

 Routes are defined as files in the `routes` directory.
 The file name of the